 The World Legal Summit is a multi party initiative.
 It brings jurisdictions together in understanding and building awareness of legislative frameworks and ethical considerations for dealing with emerging technologies and the global systems they’re enabling.

-It is our belief that a collective of insights from all corners of the globe distilled into a common understanding, is far superior than the predominantly centralized frameworks currently in place.
+It is our belief that a collective of insights from all corners of the globe distilled into a common understanding, is far superior to the predominantly centralized frameworks currently in place.
 The World Legal Summit intends to promote this collective, and over time to uncover a common dialogue that is representative of a community of truly global minded citizens with the best interest of all at heart.
 We invite you to read on and learn more, and hope that you will join us in the co-development of our globally sustainable future.